brookslogan/old-old-tooling-wip/README.md

   compactly; some part of this has already been implemented in base R via ALTREPs.
 These would be useful in more cleanly/elegantly implementing caldate internals.

+There are/were some issues with running this on current versions of R (e.g., POSIXlt objects no longer allowing use of double brackets to access information
+--- IIRC the cross-version-compatible accessor to use is `$` rather than `[[` or `[`, and getting S3 to work; these have now been hastily tackled in epitimeRprealpha).